 Patrick Noyes: Georgetown University, B.A., Spanish.
 After living for five years in Spain, Patrick joined Putney eleven years ago as leader of a high school summer program in Spain.
 He spent five summers with our Pre-College program in Spain, and has directed Pre -College at Amherst College, Pre-College in China, and Pre-College in Spain.
 Patrick has an unhealthy fascination with technology, which he tries to balance with the healthier fascinations of camping, adventure races, architecture, and arthouse Spanish Cinema.

 Alexandra Parra Bodel: Dartmouth College, B.A., Romance Languages and Environmental Biology; University of Miami School of Law, J.D.
 Originally from Miami, Alex spent childhood summers in Argentina and Uruguay, her parents’ home countries.
-In college, she studied abroad in France and Mexico.
-She led her first program for Putney, a language learning trip to Spain, immediately after graduation.
-Alex returned to the Barn last year after more than a decade away, during which time she pursued a law degree and worked as a litigator in New York City.
+During college, she studied abroad in France and Mexico.
+After completing her law degree, Alex clerked for a federal judge and worked as a litigator in New York City.
 Alex has led programs in Spain, Costa Rica, Australia, New Zealand, India, and Nepal, and has taught at our Pre-College program at Amherst College.
-Alex coordinates programs in Peru, Italy, and Greece, and oversees leader hiring for our National Geographic Student Expeditions.
-During her free time — when not spending it with her 3-year-old daughter and 1-year-old son — Alex enjoys playing tennis, yoga and trying out new recipes.
+Alex coordinates programs and oversees hiring for our National Geographic Student Expeditions.
+During her free time — when not spending it with her 4-year-old daughter and 2-year-old son — Alex enjoys playing tennis, yoga and trying out new recipes.

-Debbie Derrig: Debbie has been the linchpin of Putney Student Travel’s admissions team for the past 15 years.
+Debbie Derrig (not pictured): Debbie has been the coordinator of Putney Student Travel’s admissions team for the past 16 years.
 She also coordinates office management at the barn.
-Debbie enjoys Vermont in autumn, kayaking with her husband, and spending time with her daughter, a nursing student at a nearby university.
+Debbie enjoys the outdoors, and spending time with her daughter, a Registered Nurse at a nearby hospital.

 Lauren McDowell: Washington and Lee University, B.A., Spanish, Economics.
 Lauren lived in Spain during college, and has been on the go ever since.
 She led Putney programs to Ecuador, Cuba, Costa Rica, and Spain.
 When not traveling, Lauren enjoys yoga, reading, and being a mom.
 Her two young sons will one day join Putney Student Travel groups themselves.
 Lauren coordinates high school summer programs in Latin America and acts as our liaison to the Putney Open Door Fund scholarship foundation.

 Kelsey Burns: St. Lawrence University, B.A., Spanish.
-A Vermont native, Kelsey has led programs in Spain, Ecuador, Nicaragua, Costa Rica, the Dominican Republic, and Ghana, and has co-directed Putney’s Global Action programs at Yale University.
+A Vermont native, Kelsey has led Language Learning programs in Spain, Community Service programs in Ecuador, Nicaragua, Costa Rica, the Dominican Republic, and Ghana, and directed our Foundations program in Costa Rica.
 She has worked as an Associate Director at Putney Student Travel since 2003.
-She currently coordinates programs in Cambodia, Vietnam, The European Alps, Brazil, Iceland, and Ghana.
-Kelsey loves to travel, ski, dance, and spend time with her new baby boy.
+She currently coordinates programs in Spain, Ecuador, Cambodia, Vietnam, The European Alps, Brazil, and Ghana.
+Kelsey loves to travel, ski, dance, and spend time with her family.

 Jaime Rogstad: Jaime is a member of Putney’s admissions team, coordinates group flights, and facilitates communications for the Putney Open Door Fund scholarship foundation.
 Jaime has worked with our Pre-College program at Amherst College.
 She spends her free time with her family, gardening, and cooking.

-Dave Lawver: Dave is Putney Student Travel’s bookkeeper.
-He enjoys working with computers, composing and listening to music, stone carving, working in his permaculture garden, raising animals, and thinks often about his stepson who is a freshman at Rensselaer Institute of Technology.
+Dave Lawver (not pictured): Dave is Putney Student Travel’s bookkeeper.
+He enjoys working with computers, composing and listening to music, stone carving, camping, working in his permaculture garden, raising animals, and thinks often about his stepson who studies at Rochester Institute of Technology.

 Mike Oster: Elon University, B.S., Biology, Philosophy.
 Before joining the Putney team, Mike worked as a marine science instructor and boat captain in California, Hawaii, and Washington.
 During his summers off he led Putney summer community service programs in The Caribbean, and National Geographic Student Expeditions programs in Belize, Monterey Bay, and Australia.
-Mike oversees leader hiring, and coordinates programs in Australia and the Caribbean.
-He enjoys playing guitar, road trips, and hiking.
+Mike oversees leader hiring, and coordinates programs domestically, as well as the Caribbean and Indonesia.